Prep 4 Thai Peanut Chicken dinners all at once and have them ready to go in the freezer for those busy weekday evenings!

 - Dice the onions and add to the pan.
 Cook until soft and fragrant.

 - Mince the garlic and add to the pan.
 Cook for 1 minute.
-Remove from heat and allow to cool.
+Remove from heat and set aside.

 - Grate the carrots one at a time and add 1 grated carrot to each bag.